 Primer and Paint Prep

-With the intention of painting the table, after sanding we tested two different primers.
-We placed our samples on the back of one of the pieces:
+We placed two primer samples on the back of one of the pieces:

-As Hubs was taking care of painting, I cleaned up the hardware.
+As Hubs was taking care of painting outside on our driveway, I cleaned up the hardware.
 I didn’t want to affect the patina at all – just clean off years of grime.
 The bottom hinge is cleaned; it’s just enough of a difference to shine it up a bit.

-I used Method All Purpose Cleaner; it didn’t even require rinsing.
+I used Method All Purpose Cleaner because it doesn’t require rinsing.
 If you have a tried and true method of cleaning metal, let us know in the comments!

 Seal Raw Wood

 I don’t know the proper name of the piece you see below so I’ll call it the under belly.
 As I mentioned, I wanted to keep some of the natural wood so I applied Hemp Oil to protect it.

 You can use a brush or wipe it on with a cotton rag as shown.
 Apply hemp oil generously.
 Let the wood tell you if it needs more.
 If it soaks in and still looks dry, apply more.
 You can’t really over apply it; just make sure to wipe away the excess within 12 hours.
 I wiped off the excess with a clean, dry cloth.